eduP2P/common/test_suite/README.md

 cetera.

-Note that this NAT traversal technique does not work if both hosts are NAT that does not use an EIM.
+Note that this NAT traversal technique does not work if both hosts are behind a NAT that does not use an EIM.
 In this case, the STUN server is unable to discover the translated address used by the hosts when connecting to each other, since it will differ from the address used when the hosts connect to the STUN server.
 Therefore, neither hosts can discover each other’s translated address to make a connection using UDP hole punching techniques.

-# Bibliography
+## Bibliography

 <span class="csl-left-margin">\[1\]
 </span><span class="csl-right-inline">J. Rosenberg, C. Huitema, R. Mahy,